Quick Take

-Sea snails eat algae, small fish, other snails, seaweed, worms, barnacles, and other mollusks.
+Sea snails eat algae, seaweed, worms, barnacles, carrion, small fish, and other mollusks.

-Carnivorous sea snails will often prey on living animals.
-Some of their favorite foods include bivalves like mussels and clams, small fish, sea slugs, other sea snails, and worms.
-Their method for hunting varies wildly from species to species.
+Carnivorous sea snails prey on living animals, including bivalves like mussels and clams, small fish, sea slugs, other sea snails, and worms, and their hunting methods vary widely.

-A list of the common foods that sea snails eat
+The most common foods sea snails eat include:

 - algae